google/mtail/README.md

 * [Troubleshooting](docs/Troubleshooting.md)
 * [FAQ](docs/faq.md)

+## Getting more help and reporting defects

+If you have any questions, please use the [GitHub Discussions Q&A](https://github.com/google/mtail/discussions/new?category=q-a).

+We also have an email list : https://groups.google.com/forum/#!forum/mtail-users

-After that, if you have any questions, please email (and optionally join) the mailing list: https://groups.google.com/forum/#!forum/mtail-users or [file a new issue](https://github.com/google/mtail/issues/new).
+For any defects please [file a new issue](https://github.com/google/mtail/issues/new).